 The pilot, Roger Peterson, died too in case you were wondering.

 See Related: Things to know about the Buddy Holly Crash Site

 Presidents and Politics

 Iowa ranks right up there with the political candidates.
 The Iowa Caucus is one of the most important political caucuses in the election of a U.S. president.
 It’s the first state to show support for candidates (and every candidate, regardless of party, is camped out there if they want any chances of going forward).

-The level of support a candidate gets in the state is a sign of how they’ll do in other states.
+The candidate’s support in the state shows how they’ll do in other states.
 The theory is that if a candidate can resonate with the average middle-American, he/she will do well with the rest of the country.

 So, if you’re planning to run for President, get yourself to an Iowa town.

 Pikes Peak State Park (in McGregor, Iowa, not the Colorado version) features nearly 1,000 acres of hiking trails with beautiful views along a national scenic byway.
 Enjoy majestic views of the spot where the Mississippi River and the Wisconsin River meet from a 500-foot bluff at this state park.